MadnessLabs/FireEnjin/README.md

 # Commands

+**copy**

+This command copies a file from one place to another.

 **env**

-This command copies files from the env folder into the root
+This command copies files from the env folder into the root.

 **generate**